PeppeL-G/course-material/src/lectures/uml-use-case-diagrams/README.md

 To make the use-case diagram even more useful you can use relations, like *includes* and *extends*.
 Below are descriptions of what these are, and examples of how they can be used and implemented in pseudocode.

 ::: danger Don't overuse relations!
 The goal with use-case diagram is to visualize who needs to use which functionality of the system in a way that's very easy to interpret.
 The more relations you add to the diagram, the harder it will be to interpret it, so don't add relations just because you can.
-Especially, don't try to add relations just to have some 🤦
+Especially, don't try to add relations just to have some.
 :::

 #### Using includes